Financial Aid and the Entering Student

 After applying for financial aid through the FAFSA, Cal State L.A. will notify you by email of possible financial resources available to you for the upcoming school year.
 As a new incoming freshman, please make sure that the Admissions Office at Cal State L.A. has all of your academic transcripts on file, accurate residency information, and that you are officially admitted to the university.
 Taking this precaution will aid in eliminating obstacles that may slow down the financial aid process.

-Our office is located in the Student Affairs Building, Room 124.
+Our office is located in the Student Service Building 2330.
 Please stop by or call us at (323) 343-6260.
 We look forward to having you on campus and becoming "a partner in your educational commitment".

 Financial Aid and the Transfer Student